Amending Tax Returns: Deadlines, Process, and FAQs

 Retirement Account Rollovers and Distributions

-Most of the time, rolling over one’s retirement account to another is a tax-free transaction, but you must pay attention to avoid unnecessary issues while filing a return.
+Most of the time, rolling over one’s retirement account to another is tax-free, but you must pay attention to avoid unnecessary issues while filing a return.

 Misclassifying Income

-Some taxpayers misclassify income sources, such as nontaxable income, as taxable or vice versa.
-This mistake may trigger IRS scrutiny.
+Some taxpayers misclassify income sources, such as nontaxable income, as taxable or vice versa, which may trigger IRS scrutiny.

 Business Income Changes